Set up an API test đź”—

 Enter a name for your first request, such as “Request Auth Token”.

 In the Setup section, use the selectors to add as many setup steps as you want to include.
-See Use an API Test to test an endpoint to learn more about your options.
+See API Tests for endpoint to learn more about your options.

 In the Request section, choose a method for your request.